 “Jackson became very sick and was admitted to hospital.”
 Alice shared.
 “It was a very stressful time.
 There were so many tests.
 CT scans.
 EEGs.
 ECGs.
 A spinal tap, muscle biopsy and numerous blood tests.
 An MRI revealed stroke-like lesions on Jackson’s brain.
 The affect of the stroke left his entire right-side weak and he had limited control of his tongue and mouth.”

 Occupational therapy was the first focus for Jackson.
 With the therapists’ help, Jackson learned to safely drink and eat and he was soon able to sit unaided, to roll over, and eventually to crawl.
-By two, Jackson was attending weekly visits with his physiotherapist, Amy, where they worked together to strengthen his core to stand and walk.
+By two, Jackson was attending weekly visits with his physiotherapist, Amy who worked together with the family to strengthen Jackson's core to stand and walk.

 One particular visit stands out as a pivotal moment for Alice in those early years.